 In delivering the Five Year Forward View and the move towards prevention and empowering patients, the role of clinical pharmacy in both primary care and community pharmacy in reducing pressures on other NHS services, is significant.
-The opportunity to realise fully the potential of clinical pharmacy within primary care is illustrated in the recent Community Pharmacy reforms announced by the Department of Health (Oct 2016) and NHS England’s announcement of investment in 1,500 new jobs for pharmacists in general practice (April 2016).
-Central to these changes are the four principles of medicines optimisation provided by the Royal Pharmaceutical Society which enables efficiency savings to be made combined with improved patient outcomes.
+Central to these changes are the four principles of medicines optimisation provided by the Royal Pharmaceutical Society, which enables efficiency savings to be made combined with improved patient outcomes.

 The NHS Benchmarking Network’s Pharmacy and Medicines Optimisation project aims to support Medicines Management teams by providing comparable data that can be used to inform decision making and evidence examples of effective medicines optimisation.

 This project is for all commissioners.
 Subscribing members will receive:

 - Access to a benchmarking toolkit, allowing you to benchmark your service across hundreds of metrics

 - A bespoke dashboard report outlining key messages and metrics, which compares your local position against nationally reported positions